 A potpourri of Asia’s oldest civilizations, Malay, Chinese, and Indian, Malaysia endows a delightful diversity of cultures and a generally warm, lovable, and down-to-earth people.
 This fusion of Asian cultures is also apparent in the similarities between the Malay and Filipino languages.
 Case in point: tolak (for push), pintu (for door), lelaki (for male), buka (for open),… Continue reading Selamat Datang: Feast in Malaysia

-Let’s face it.
-We have lived to see the day when social media has become an irreplaceable conduit of communication and sharing, and source of news and entertainment.
-Facebook, for instance, has become very powerful that, sometimes, it even serves as a benchmark on whether two people are in good terms or not.
-More than… Continue reading Making the Most Out of Social Media
+We have lived to see the day when social media is an irreplaceable conduit of communication, and source of information and entertainment.
+Facebook, for example, has become an immensely powerful platform that, sometimes, it even serves as a deciding factor on whether two people are in good terms or not.
+More than just a fad,… Continue reading Making the Most Out of Social Media